EricFreeman/EricFreeman/README.md

 <details open>
   <summary><b>Déjà Vu</b> (2020)</summary>
 <br>
 I was the sole programmer for Déjà Vu, an indie puzzle game about clones.
 I also contributed to puzzle and level design, story, music, and handled the Xbox and Steam porting.
-The game has many accessiblity features like colorblind mode and dark mode for photosensitive players.
-It has been localized in 13 different languages.
+The game has many accessiblity features like colorblind mode and dark mode for photosensitive players and has been localized in 13 different languages.
 Déjà Vu has a 4.7/5 star rating on Xbox as of 10/16/2021.
 <br /><br />

 [![Déjà Vu](https://steamcdn-a.akamaihd.net/steam/apps/843710/extras/clone_mechanic_2.gif)]()